gjb25638/draggable-to-do-list/README.md

-then go to the "project settings" -> "service account" of firestore to generate a new private key first, a key file will be generated, then add a default.json file under ./config/ and ./server/confing/ under the root directory of the project, copy and paste the information in the key file into the default.json file so that the backend can connect to the firestore to access the data
+then go to the "project settings" -> "service account" of firestore to generate a new private key first, a key file will be generated, then add a default.json file under ./config/ and ./server/confing/ under the root directory of the project, copy and paste the information in the key file into the default.json file, so that the backend can connect to the firestore to access the data

 ## Install pnpm